-Ms. Lindsay Dutto is very excited for her first year as a Sunbeams teacher.
+Ms. Lindsay Dutto is very excited for her second year as a Sunbeams teacher.
 She has a degree in Early Childhood Education/ Special Education from UTC and over ten years of experience in the classroom as a preschool teacher, for both neurotypical and special needs children.
 She comes to us from a Reggio Emilia center, where she fell in love with the philosophy.

 She enjoys reading in her spare time and spending time with her husband Chris and dogs Eleven and Baker.
 They also travel whenever possible.